LemmySmackett/LemmySmackettCom/content/stories/mature/the_tragedy_of_tad_deeper.md

 Barry groans with relief.
 "I knew I could count on you, dad."

 "Wait."
 Tad bolts up.
-"Do you get Christina Hendricks on that thing?"
+"Do you get Christina Hendricks on that thing?" Ω